hktitof/hktitof/README.md

-Hi im Abdellatif my nichkname is Titof, im currently studying, im Engineering student of computer science, i love everything related to computers since i was a kid.
+Hi im Abdellatif my nichkname is Titof, i graduated this year with Engineer Degree, im an Engineer of computer science, i love everything related to computers since i was a kid.
+Im interested in Blockchain & Web3, Arduino and also Ethical Hacking. currently working on building my website portfolio you reach me on :
+Linkedin : abdelaltif-anaflous
-Im interested in Ai and Machine learning, Arduino also Ethical Hacking. currently working on Electronic travel aid system project and facial detection. you reach me on Instagram : titof_abdo :) if you have any questions feel free to contact me, and this is my email address: hktitof@gmail.com
+Instagram : titof_abdo

+if you have any questions feel free to contact me :), and this is my email address: hktitof@gmail.com